Urban-Meteorology-Reading/UMEP-Workshop/source/SUPY/SuPy1.rst

       jupyter notebook

-2. General (all platforms): `Anaconda-based approach <https://docs.anaconda.com/anaconda/install/>`_
+**General (all platforms)**: `Anaconda-based approach <https://docs.anaconda.com/anaconda/install/>`_

-3. Jupyter Notebook Extension: `Installation <https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/install.html>`_
+After you have completed the above follow these instructions to install Jupyter Notebook Extensions: `Installation <https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/install.html>`_

 .. note::
-   If you use Anaconda for Python, better to choose `conda-forge` channel for package installation due to better compatibility with various scientific libraries.
+   If you use Anaconda for Python, it is better to choose `conda-forge` channel for package installation to have better compatibility with various scientific libraries.